openedx/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

   role.
 * You have joined the Transifex `edx-platform project`_ with the language(s) you wish to translate to
-* Fluency in both English and the language(s) you are translating to.
+* You have to be fluent in both English and the language(s) you are translating to.
 You should have deep knowledge of English to be capable of translating phrases from the user interface and  documentation.
 You should become a translator only if you feel you are capable of translating in both English and your target language.
 Open edX is written in English, so all translations are done from English to another language
-* You have joined the Open edX Slack or Discuss.
+* You have joined the Open edX Slack or discuss.
 Links to join are available at the `Open edX Community`_ page.
 Translation help is available in the ``#translations-working-group`` Slack channel!